 THE PRODUCERS OF THE MADAGASCAR PAVILION PROJECT AT LA BIENNALE DI VENEZIA

-This first participation of Madagascar in La Biennale di Venezia 2019 is produced thanks to a collaboration, as well as mutual confidence, between the Ministry of Culture of Madagascar and the Kantoko Association alongside the Revue Noire Association.
+This first participation of Madagascar in La Biennale di Venezia 2019 is produced thanks to a collaboration, as well as mutual confidence, between the Ministry of Communication and Culture of the Republic of Madagascar and the Kantoko Association alongside the Revue Noire Association.

-March 2018: the Kantoko Association has receives the approval of the Ministry of Culture of Madagascar to apply to la Biennale di Venezia
+March 2018: the Kantoko Association has receives the approval of the Ministry of Communication and Culture of the Republic of Madagascar to apply to la Biennale di Venezia

 June 2018: the application file is filed with deposited to La Biennale di Venezia